Ian Parkin is the author of this post.

-- Clairvoyant precognition is an inner-visual awareness of future possibilities that are yet to happen.
-For instance, you may see forthcoming events while you are in a dreaming state, during meditation or via flashes of relaxed clarity.
+Clairvoyant precognition (second sight) is an inner-visual awareness of possible future events that are yet to happen.
+For instance, you may experience future sight of forthcoming events while you are in a dreaming state, or clairvoyant visions of the future during meditation or via flashes of relaxed clarity.

 How common is precognition?

-- Precognition, the extrasensory perception of the future, is very common, but what is not at all common is the recognition that an experience is precognitive, so it goes past mostly unnoticed.
-The most common means of having a precognitive experience is in our dreams.
+Precognition, the extrasensory perception of the future, is very common, but what is not at all common is the recognition that an experience is precognitive, so it goes past mostly unnoticed.
+Experimental evidence reveals the most common means of having these forms of extrasensory perception is in our dreams.

-Of course, not all dreams are precognitive, but if you should have one, it may deliver a warning or a positive insight into a future event.
-In the case of a warning and you are an adept precog there is a good chance you can change the outcome.
+Of course, not all dreams are precognitive, but if you should have one, it may be your sixth sense delivering a warning or a positive prediction of meaningful events in the future.
+In the case of the prominence of the event being a warning and you are an adept precog there is a good chance you can change the outcome.

-Precognitive dreams are often symbolic and may not be understood until the event happens.
+Precognitive dreams are often symbolic and may not be understood the first time until the after event happens.
 But, there are literal precognitive dreams where the dreamer can see what is about to happen in vivid detail as if they were participating in the event.